CharlesChenXplusz/kubernetes-sharing/README.md

 A Deployment provides declarative updates for Pods and ReplicaSets (the next-generation ReplicationController).
 You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you.

 #### Creating a Deployment
-Here is an example Deployment.It creates 3 nginx Pods.
+Here is an example Deployment.
+It creates 3 nginx Pods.

 ```yaml
  apiVersion: apps/v1beta1